 Do you ever notice if the clothes you wear correlate with your mood or self-image?
 How fashion affects our self-esteem is an important topic when dealing with self worth and living your best life.
 Clothing does reflect personality and ultimately confidence.
 So it’s worthwhile to take a deeper look into what you’re reaching for in your closet and how to make fashion choices work best for you.

 I can’t tell you how many times I’ve looked in my closet with complete disdain.
 It’s like that cliché, “I haven’t a thing to wear!”
 I’m totally feeling that.
-This is especially the case when I’m looking for an outfit to help me feel empowered and confident.
+This is especially the case when I’m looking for an outfit to help me feel empowered and self-confident.
 I can never seem to find anything to fit the bill.
 Sadly I’m relatively certain this has more to do with me and how I see myself than the selection of clothes I own.
-In any case, it’s got me thinking about the impact my fashion choices have on my self-image and the other way around.
-I’ve come to realize that it’s not necessary my wardrobe that needs the makeover, but it’s my self-esteem and perception of what it means to feel validated in some way.
+In any case, it’s got me thinking about the impact my fashion choices, as well as the fashion industry, have on my self-image and the other way around.
+I’ve come to realize that it’s not necessarily my wardrobe that needs the makeover, but it’s my self-esteem and perception of what it means to feel validated in some way.

 Many of us subscribe to the notion that the clothes we wear are simply a reflection of our personality and not necessarily how we measure our self worth.
-If you relate to this mindset, that you’re in control of what you wear – then you’re not all that wrong.
+If you relate to this mindset – that you’re in control of what you wear – then you’re not all that wrong.
 Um, but you’re not completely right either.
 The gist is that either way, clothing is important to our overall well-being in various ways.
 Whether it’s your mood, personality or self-esteem, there’s a respective impact to what we wear.
-Let’s break it down and explore the powerful influence and connection between self-esteem and fashion.
+Let’s look the relationship between clothing and perception, and explore this powerful influence and connection between self-esteem and fashion.

 Does Clothing Reflect Personality and Behavior?

-So I’ve been doing some research, and as a result self-exploring, on whether clothing is simply a reflection of personality.
+So I’ve been doing some research, and as a result – self-examination, on the idea that clothing is merely a reflection of personality.
 I believe overall yes.
 We all have a “style” right?
 Some like bling.
 Others find floral prints appealing.
-Someone who is happy most of the time, may gravitate toward brighter colors.
-Or if you’re the quiet or introverted type, maybe you like clothes that cover your skin a bit more.
+Someone who is generally happy most of the time may gravitate toward brighter colors.
+Or if you’re the quiet or introverted type, maybe you favor clothes that cover your skin a bit more.
 Non-nonsense type?
 Nothing like a pair of Levis.

 No doubt there’s a correlation between personality types and the clothing they select and reflect.
 Well it’s also important to realize that there are many exceptions to these correlations.
 Just like you cannot judge a book by it’s cover, there’s a whole lot more to a person than what they have on.